5 Best Practices for Optimizing Your Internal Knowledge Base

 Therefore, recruit your team members to manage the knowledge base and regularly consult with your employees about their impressions.
 It’s not a bad idea to glance at analytics, either.

-With these habits, you’ll continuously improve and optimize your internal knowledge base, creating an invaluable resource.
+With these habits, you’ll continuously improve and optimise your internal knowledge base, creating an invaluable resource.

 Frequently Asked Questions